cjreinhardt/vintage-bike-maps/pages/index.md

 ---
 layout: home
-title: Welcome!
+title: Hello!
 permalink: /
 section: home
 intro_paragraph: |
   A collection of Vintage Bicycle Maps!
+Attempting to find old cycling maps for all 50 states.
 More content coming soon...
 ---